bolidbe/macqueen/packages/mcqueen-scss/README.md

 ## License

-McQueenSCSS is licensed under the terms of the [Apache License 2.0](LICENSE).
+McQueen SCSS is licensed under the terms of the [Apache License 2.0](LICENSE).